mechatroner/rainbow_csv/README.md

 Align CSV columns with whitespaces.
 Don't run this command if you treat leading and trailing whitespaces in fields as part of the data.
 You can edit aligned CSV file in Vim column-edit mode (Ctrl+v).
-In markdown and r-markdown files, this function requires a range of addresses or a visual range selection.
+With markdown and rmd filetypes, the pipe separator is used by default.
+These filetypes also require that either an address range or visual selection be provided to the function.

 #### :RainbowShrink

 Remove leading and trailing whitespaces from all fields.
-Opposite to RainbowAlign In markdown and r-markdown files, this function requires a range of addresses or a visual range selection.
+Opposite to RainbowAlign With markdown and rmd filetypes, the pipe separator is used by default.
+These filetypes also require that either an address range or visual selection be provided to the function.

 #### :Select ...